sdsc-hpc-training-org/basic_skills/how_to_run_notebooks_on_expanse/README.md

 _______
 ## Using the start_notebook script
-Note: the *start_notebook* scripting system will be deprecated and replaced with the newer *galyleo* script
+Note: the *start_notebook* scripting system will be deprecated in 2022 and replaced with the newer *galyleo* script

 ### Set up a SECURE (HTTPS) Jupyter Notebook environment on Expanse: